impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L94){:target="_blank" rel="noopener"}.
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L94){:target="_blank" rel="noopener" }.
 We set `$PATH` to a known value, then run `init` with the arguments "-" and "bash".
 We assert that:

  - the test was successful, and that
  - the path was prepended with `{RBENV_ROOT}'/shims`.